 U shaped tubes are the evolution of round tubes that first came into production.
 They are easier to get in and out of because unlike round tubes, your legs actually hang over.
 You also have a platform/bib by your knees where you can prepare tackleand fly fishing line.
 Some of these even have numbers on them where you can lay your fish down and see exactly how big it really is.
 May not be best to over exaggerate how big the fish is if you are with some buddies!
 These U shaped tubes often have storage pockets on each side of the tube where you can store various different fishing accessories like tackle, bait and replacement reels.
 These tubes are easier to maneuver than their round cousins but some models lack in back support.
 Keep this in mind if you are thinking of fishing for a long period of time.

-Teardrip shaped floats combine the best of the pontoon float tubes and the u shaped tubes and really they look like a hybrid. essentially the tracking you get is that of the pontoon tubes because the back part is mostly out of the water.
+Teardrip shaped floats combine the best of the pontoon float tubes and the u shaped tubes and really they look like a hybrid because of their hydrodynamic hull. essentially the tracking you get is that of the pontoon tubes because the back part is mostly out of the water.
 This means you can paddle across to your honey hole without doing too much correcting in the process.
-These are designed similar to a dinghy boat.
+These are designedsimilar to a dinghy boat.
 You also get more backroom as the seatback is not connected to the teardrop part of the float.
 These teardrop shaped floats are great for those who want to go out and fish longer This is a newer float tube design that has entered the fishing market.

 Advantages of using a Float Tube for Fishing